XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023/sonoff-s31-low-cost-energy-plug.md

 So- if you are having issues putting the end caps back into place, Just- check the corner.

+#### Step 7.
+Label them (Optional)

+I personally prefer labeling my units to make it easier to identify them at a glance.

+Since, I include a static IP in each of the ESPHome configurations I push out, I choose to identify them via IP address.

+I don't use the device name, because these units do occasionally get re-allocated for other purposes.

 ![](./assets/sonoff-s31/all-done.webP)

+If you are looking for a label maker, I have nothing but positive to say regarding my [DYMO 100H](https://amzn.to/42r6rQW){target=_blank}.
+Even the refills are cheap for it.

 ### Add it to home assistant